Wigan-Coding-Meet-Up/hello-world/START-HERE.md

 </html>
 ```

-What's that i can see?
+What's that I can see?
 A &#60;!DOCTYPE html&#62; element?
 Other elements we havn't talked about yet?
 Time for some more reading!

 * Learn more about HTML DOCTYPE here:
 [HTML5 DOCTYPE](https://developer.mozilla.org/en-US/docs/Glossary/Doctype)